 (h) Affirmation that each offered ERS Resource satisfies at least one of the conditions set forth in paragraph (9) of Section 3.6.1, Load Resource Participation, and that all of the ERS Resource’s offered Demand response capacity will be available if deployed by ERCOT during an emergency.

 (12) Upon request from a QSE, ERCOT shall provide the dates and times for any deployment events or tests of any ERS site during the previous three ERS Standard Contract Terms, provided that the QSE has obtained written authorization from the ERS site to obtain the information from ERCOT.
-Such QSE requests shall include the following site-specific information: Electric Service Identifier (ESI ID), unique meter identifier (if applicable), or, if the site is in a Non-Opt-In Entity (NOIE) area, site name and site address.
+Such QSE requests shall include the following site-specific information: Electric Service Identifier (ESI ID), Unique Meter Identifier (UMI) (if applicable), or, if the site is in a Non-Opt-In Entity (NOIE) area, site name and site address.

 (13) Sites associated with a Dynamically Scheduled Resource (DSR) may not participate in ERS.
 Offers for Resources containing sites associated with a DSR will be rejected by ERCOT.
 If ERCOT determines that any participating site is associated with a DSR, that site will be treated as removed from the Resource on the date the determination was made.
 An ERS Resource’s obligation will not change as a result of any such site removal.